Nicholaswogan/Differentia/README.md

 - The package is not compatible with all Fortran intrinsic functions.
 If you identify an intrinsic that should be added, please submit a pull request.

 - The `jacobian` routine can only compute square Jacobians.

+## The name "Differentia"

+The 17th-century mathematician Leibniz developed the common $dx$ notation in calculus, indicating a infinitesimal change in $x$.
+The $d$ in $dx$ is derived from the Latin word "differentia" meaning difference.